mstocco/mariostoc.co/content/traininglog/20220821-ironman2022-raceweek.md

 Very late night visiting with my aunt.

-Rolling into town around noon, we parked on _Lakeshore _ and I went straight to the event check-in.
-Number 1244 reminded me of the 1355 I had at the [Victoria 70.3](/racereports/2022-)
+Rolling into town around noon, we parked on _Lakeshore Drive_ and I went straight to the event check-in.
+Number 1244 reminded me of the 1355 I had at the [Victoria 70.3](/racereports/2022-ironman-70.3-victoria).
 <!----->
 I thought about putting on my wetsuit but instead, got into the water with just my tri-suit.
 Swim was easy effort, the water clear and the temperate was comfortable, not overly warm but reportedly just over the 24.4°C limit.